steve1066d/devore.tubs/wifi.md

 Any device that can support a DHT22 sensor and can support controlling a 5v circuit can control the Softub.

+## Limitations:
+Because it is using a third party device, only the current temperature is reported, and actions of the smart device is limited to certain defined actions.
+See the "Modes" seciton below for details.

+## Devices
 This has been tested with a Sonoff Elite and a Shelly Plus Uni.
+There are advantages and disadvantages of each:

+#### Sonoff Elite
+The Shelly can't be installed in the Hydromate, so it requires using a waterproof enclosure, and routing wires through the control box.
+However, it is an easier app to use, and is able to report the temperature to Alexa.

+#### Shelly Plus Uni
 The Shelly Plus Uni is the simpler installation, because it can be installed in the control panel box and can tie into the existing control board for power.
+However, it doesn't allow the temperature to be reported directly to Alexa or Google Home, unless Home Assistant or some other MQTT intermediary is used).

 Here is a Shelly Uni with the custom adapter board plugged into a Softub board: